awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-tasks.md

 1. Choose **Create Experiment**\.

-For more information, see [Use Amazon SageMaker Autopilot to Automate Model Development](autopilot-automate-model-development.md)\.
+For more information, see [Use Amazon SageMaker Autopilot to automate model development](autopilot-automate-model-development.md)\.

 ## View Experiments, Trials, and Trial Components<a name="studio-tasks-experiments"></a>

 An experiment consists of multiple trials with a related objective\.
 A trial consists of one or more trial components, such as a data preprocessing job and a training job\.
-You can drill into an experiment and view detailed information about these components\.
+You can use the Experiments browser to view detailed information about these entities\.

+In the Experiments browser, experiments, trials, and trial components are accessed as a hierarchy\.
+Double\-click an entity to drill down the hierarchy\.
+Use the breadcrumb above the list to go up the hierarchy\.

 **To view an experiment**

-1. In the left sidebar, choose the **SageMaker Experiments List** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Experiment_list_squid.png)\)\.
+1. In the left sidebar, choose the **SageMaker Experiment List** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Experiment_list_squid.png)\)\.

 1. In the experiments and trials browser, double\-click an experiment to display the trials in the experiment\.